 Pet allergens are in animal dander and saliva.
 Rodents such as hamsters, mice, rabbits, and guinea pigs have allergens in their urine.
 All warm-blooded animals, even farm animals, can be allergens.
 There is no such thing as a non-allergic dog or cat.
 For people who have a pet allergy, you should remove the animal from the home.
 If you cannot, you should keep the pet out of your bedroom and limit contact.
 You should not clean out a rodent's cage.

 Cockroach allergy is a big problem in crowded, urban areas.
 Cockroach allergen is in the droppings, saliva and body parts.
 To control cockroaches, seal off areas where they enter the home.
 Also, keep food in covered containers and counter tops clean.
 Keep indoor garbage cans covered.
 Repair any leaking pipes or faucets.
 You may need a pest control company to get rid of them.
-If you are renting and have cockroaches, contact your landlord for help.
+If you are renting and have cockroaches, contact your property owner for help.

 Indoor molds and mildew occur where it is damp.
 Mold and mildew are often found in basements or bathrooms or where there is a water leak.
 Visible mold on hard surfaces can be cleaned with water and soap.
 Sometimes you need vinegar.
 When using vinegar, apply it either with a cloth or spray bottle.
 Let it sit for 30 minutes – then scrub to remove the mold.
 Vinegar will not harm your health.
 The vinegar smell will go away within an hour.
 We do not suggest bleach because it can irritate family members with asthma.

 Control humidity.
 Dehumidifiers and air conditioning can help to lower dampness.